Students at Georgetown Law call for changes after professor used slur in class

 The professor apologized, and the school’s dean acknowledged the use of a derogatory term to the campus community last week.

+“The statement I made was just after the break in the class, during which I had enthusiastically noted the great diversity of languages spoken by members of the class,” professor Franz Werro wrote in a note to his class released by the university.
+“As a non-native English speaker myself, I did not appreciate that it was a derogatory term, as I now understand it is.
+I am very sorry I used it.”
+In a later note to the law school community, Werro said he recognized that his use of the word “caused real hurt and pain for many people in the Georgetown community and beyond.”

 But many on campus called on administrators to do more to confront what they called an urgent need to address institutional problems — such as making implicit bias training mandatory for faculty — and to more publicly acknowledge the incident.

 “If Georgetown Law takes swift and decisive actions to correct the harms, it will demonstrate a clear commitment to diversity and inclusion,” eight student groups wrote in a letter to Dean William M. Treanor that was also signed by hundreds on and off the campus.
 They also said that while they appreciated the professor’s apology, they found it lacking, noting that anti-Asian racism is prevalent globally and that it is inappropriate for a professor to address a student by his or her perceived race.

-A spokeswoman for Georgetown Law did not immediately respond to a request for comment Thursday.

 The Asian Pacific American Law Students Association posted a statement on Instagram last week calling for changes after learning of the slur incident.
-The tweet with the video clip, which had been viewed more than 140,000 times by Thursday, appeared to show Franz Werro, a professor who teaches in both Switzerland and D.C.
+The tweet with the video clip, which had been viewed more than 140,000 times by Thursday

+Werro teaches in Switzerland and D.C.
 In the new letter, students said that while they understand Werro is not from the United States, “this does not excuse the incident.”

 Pro.
 Werro(https://t.co/GdLZbMTKXH) of @GeorgetownLaw #GeorgetownLaw has a very racist way of conducting his law school "cold call." #LawSchool #Lawyers #Racists #StopAsianHate #education #WashingtonDC pic.twitter.com/EKM7oUdHVg— SensenSz (@choose_ur_term) February 11, 2022